microcks/microcks-ansible-operator/README.md

 ### Via OLM add-on

-[Operator Lyfecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager) shoud be installed on your cluster firts.
+[Operator Lyfecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager) shoud be installed on your cluster first.
 Please follow this [guideline](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/Documentation/install/install.md) to know how to proceed.

 You can then use the [OperatorHub.io](https://operatorhub.io) catalog of Kubernetes Operators sourced from multiple providers.
 It offers you an alternative way to install stable versions of Microcks using the Microcks Operator.
-To install Microcksd from [OperatorHub.io](https://operatorhub.io), locate the *Microcks Operator* and follow the instructions provided.
+To install Microcks from [OperatorHub.io](https://operatorhub.io), locate the *Microcks Operator* and follow the instructions provided.

 As an alternative, raw resources can also be found into the `/deploy/olm` directory of this repo.
 You may want to use the `install.sh` script for creating CSV and subscriptions within your target namespace.

 ## Usage

 Once operator is up and running into your Kubernetes namespace, you just have to create a `MicrocksInstall` Custom Resource Definition (CRD).
 This CRD simply describe the properties of the Microcks installation you want to have in your cluster.
 A `MicrocksInstall`CRD is made of 6 different sections that may be used for describing your setup :

 * Global part is mandatory and contain attributes like `name` of your install and `version` of Microcks to use,
 * `microcks` part is optional and contain attributes like the number of `replicas` and the access `url` if you want some customizations,
 * `postman` part is optional for the number of `replicas`
-* `keycloak` part is optional and allows to specifiy if you want a new install or reuse an existing instance.
+* `keycloak` part is optional and allows to specify if you want a new install or reuse an existing instance.
 If not provided, Microcks will install its own Keycloak instance,
-* `mongodb` part is optional and allows to specifiy if you want a new install or reuse an existing instance.
+* `mongodb` part is optional and allows to specify if you want a new install or reuse an existing instance.
 If not provided, Microcks will install its own MongoDB instance
 * `features` part is optional and allow to enable and configure opt-in features of Microcks.

 ### Minimalist CRD